Personalizing Agent Privacy Decisions via Logical Entailment: Discussion

+In this paper, we consider the user's judgments on prior data-sharing requests as proxies for the user's privacy preferences \cite{wijesekera2017feasibility, colnago2022concern}.
+Personalizing privacy decisions based on these preferences introduces several challenges that must be considered.

-\textbf{Contradictory privacy preferences.} The first challenge, highlighted by the error analysis in Section \ref{sec:error_analysis}, arises from contradictions within the user's own history of prior judgments.
+\paragraph{Contradictory Privacy Preferences} Highlighted by the error analysis in Section \ref{sec:error_analysis}, contradictions can arise within the user's own history of prior judgments.
 For example, the user says it is inappropriate to share their banking information with a third party if their data was confidential, but deems it appropriate if there is no safeguard on the data.
 In such scenarios, the agent may execute the entailment logic correctly but still reach an incorrect privacy judgment.
 Consequently, the agent must (1) detect these user privacy judgment contradictions and (2) resolve them, typically by escalating the request to the user.
-The fundamental difficulty lies in distinguishing whether an incorrect privacy judgment stems from an error in the entailment process or an inconsistency in the user's prior privacy judgments.
+The fundamental difficulty lies in distinguishing whether an incorrect privacy judgment stems from an error in the entailment process of \method{} or an inconsistency in the user's prior privacy judgments.

-\textbf{Evolving privacy preferences.} The second challenge involves the dynamic nature of privacy preferences as they can change overtime.
+\paragraph{Evolving Privacy Preferences} The second challenge involves the dynamic nature of privacy preferences as they can change over time.
 For example, a user can become more conservative about sharing their data as they get older.
-Hence, a system similar to \method{} requires a mechanism to detect when the user's privacy preferences are shifting and determine which preferences must be updated.
-One potential mechanism could trade-off exploration and exploitation by escalating incoming requests to the user every once in a while to confirm the agent's decision.
+Currently, \method{} does not support automatic detection of privacy preference changes.
+Hence, future adaptations of \method{} require a mechanism to detect when the user's privacy preferences are shifting and determine which preferences must be updated.
+One potential mechanism is to periodically escalate incoming requests to the user to confirm the agent's privacy decision.